 - Structure my class in productive chunks to keep students engaged in learning

-- Have my Zoom sessions set-up, so in the chance of needing to go remote, my learners are ready for that on-line shift
+- Have my Zoom sessions set-up, so if I need to go remote, my learners are ready for that on-line shift

-Whether you are teaching in-person or remote, it is important to share your classroom rules and expectations for Zoom and Google video conferences.
-Because I work with both in-person and remote learners, I decided to create this Zoom expectations PDF to share with all of my student learners.
+One thing I found to be crucial with teaching online is to share your classroom rules and expectations for Zoom and Google video conferences.
+Because I worked with both in-person and remote learners, I created this Zoom Expectations PDF to share with all of my student learners.

-I’m excited to share this Zoom classroom rules template FREEBIE to help you communicate expectations with your students.
-I have included the PDF, image, and word file so you can choose which file format is easiest for you!
+If you are facing the prospect of online teaching, download my Zoom and Google Classroom Rules Template FREEBIE to communicate expectations with your students.
+I have included the PDF and PNG image files, so you can choose which file format is easiest for you!

 Choose your preferred file format to download below: